chenzhuo1011/libri_css/README.md

     source path.sh
     source asr/scripts/asr_path.sh
     cd exp/data/baseline/segments/decoding_cmd
-    . decode.sh  # running ASR (If you want to specify the GPU to use, add export "CUDA_VISIBLE_DEVICES=N" at the top of decode.sh, where N is an integer corresponding to the GPU index.)
+    . decode.sh  # running ASR (If you want to specify the GPU to use, add "export CUDA_VISIBLE_DEVICES=N" at the top of decode.sh, where N is an integer corresponding to the GPU index.)
     ```
     This will generate CTM files for each mini session, under exp/data/baseline/segments/decoding_result.sorted.
 If you want to use your own ASR system, you may skip this step.